HackSoftware/Django-Styleguide/README.md

 If we are strict & don't do custom validation / properties, then we can test the models without actually writing anything to the database => we are going to get quicker tests.

-Foe example, if we want to test the custom validation, here's how a test could look like:
+For example, if we want to test the custom validation, here's how a test could look like:

 ```python
 from datetime import timedelta